irenexm/irenexm/README.md

 I'm a cs student at UNC interested in the intersection of technology and data.
 I am also majoring in stats with a data science minor.
 Looking to try and further my understanding of code and engineering.

 ## Skills
+Trying to be open to learning

 ### Classes
 I have taken courses in Data Structures, Algorithms, Discrete Math, Digital Logic, Databases, Web Development, Data Analysis, and so on.
 These courses have raised my breadth of understanding.

 ### Tools and Programming Languages
-Experienced in languages such as python, java, and javascript.
+Experienced in languages such as Python, Java, and Javascript.
 Moderate experience in languages and frameworks such as C, PhP, SQL, React.
 Familiarity with tools such as git, docker, and excel.